Loving Someone with Suicidal Thoughts

 Stacey Freedenthal, PhD, LCSW

-I’m a psychotherapist, educator, writer, consultant, and speaker who specializes in helping people at risk for suicide.
+I’m a psychotherapist, educator, writer, consultant, and speaker, and I specialize in helping people who have suicidal thoughts or behavior.
 In addition to creating this website, I’ve authored two books: Helping the Suicidal Person: Tips and Techniques for Professionals and Loving Someone with Suicidal Thoughts: What Family, Friends, and Partners Can Say and Do.
 I’m an associate professor at the University of Denver Graduate School of Social Work, and I have a psychotherapy and consulting practice.
 My passion for helping suicidal people stems from my own lived experience with suicidality and suicide loss.
 You can learn more about me at staceyfreedenthal.com.

-2. Thank you for all your suggestions in this and other posts I have read.
+1. Thank you for all your suggestions in this and other posts I have read.
 I am trying to support my adult son who has struggled since middle school with mental health/SUD and has been in treatment hospitals for both SUD and mental health issues for quite a while before and after a suicide attempt.
 As a mom who tries to fix everything I have lots of learning on how to best support him.
 I have made so many mistakes ugh!!
 However, I want to learn and do better.
 It is hard when the person shuts down/shuts you out and holds it inside cause you don’t know they are struggling and then when I hear they are I am surprised every time.
 I am trying to take care of myself and I think that is where the surprise comes – I feel good all is good and then boop, I get wind knocked out of me.
 So, I need to work on the panic aspect.
 It is hard but I understand that it is harder for him!!
 I hope I can learn to better listen without judgement so he feels heard.
 I feel like I put my foot in the mouth (making suggestions etc) despite knowing better.
 Wish there was a way I could apologize for it/ my transgressions.
 If that is even a good idea?

 • Mama Diane,